 When your clothes need a wash, don’t simply stick them in the washer as you might do usually; follow these guidelines.
 Use a gentle cleaning cycle, and opt for an eco-friendly detergent; not only is that better for the environment, it is more gentle for the bamboo fabric too and keeps everything as fresh and clean as possible.
 If you have any excessive stains, pre-soak the clothing before you put them in the washing machine.
-As with usual washing routines, separate light and dark colours and wash them separately.
+Wash shirts separate from other clothes.
+As with usual washing routines, separate light and dark colors and wash them separately.

 Do Not Bleach

 As with all bamboo material do not use bleach at any time.
 The chemicals involved with the bleach can damage the fibers and completely ruin your clothing.
 As an alternative, use baking soda to brighten.
 Keep your clothes away from chemical agents that will fade them too.
 Some examples are: chlorine bleach, hydrogen peroxide, some toothpastes and teeth whiteners.